 - 1 teaspoon baking powder

-- In a small bowl, whisk together the eggs, yolks, vanilla, lemon extract, lemon zest and half the yogurt.
+- In a small bowl, whisk together the 3 large eggs, 2 yolks, 1 teaspoon vanilla extract1 teaspoon real lemon extract, finely grated zest from 1 lemon and half of the yogurt.
 Set aside.

-- Sift together the flour, salt and baking powder into a mixing bowl.
-Add the sugar to the flour and mix at low speed for 30 seconds.
-With the mixer running on low speed, add the butter to the flour and mix until combined.
+- Sift together 8 oz cake flour,¼ teaspoon table salt, 1 teaspoon baking powder into a mixing bowl.
+Add 10 oz granulated sugar to the flour and mix at low speed for 30 seconds.
+With the mixer running on low speed, add 9 oz unsalted butter to the flour and mix until combined.
 Add the other 1/2 of the yogurt and increase the speed to medium high.
 Mix for a full 2-3 minutes.
 The batter will lighten in color and texture.
 If your using a hand mixer add another minute or two to the mixing time.

 - Scrape the bowl and paddle thoroughly.
 On low speed, add the egg mixture in 3 increments, scraping the bowl after each addition.

 - Pour the batter into the prepared pan and smooth to an even layer.
 Use the tip of the spatula to form a groove down the center of the batter.
 This is where the pound cake will split.

 - Bake until a toothpick inserted in the middle comes out clean (about 55-65 minutes).